View of Cardiff to the northeast toward Glenwood Springs (courtesy History Colorado-Denver, Colorado; photograph number 87.41.46).

 Cardiff, named after Cardiff, Wales grew into a thriving community of 150 people with miners from as far away as Italy and Wales.
 It had employee houses, two bunkhouses, a school, hotel, several mercantile establishments, a four-stall engine house, a section house, blacksmith shop, cattle pens and a wye.
 Imagine the incandescent glow of the ovens at night with smoke continually shrouding the community.

 Colorado Fuel and Iron Company (C.F. & I.) dominated the region’s coal mining industry and took over the ovens in 1892, producing 65,000 tons per year by 1895.
-Coke production remained strong into 1900 but demand fell steadily until 1915 when the ovens were closed for good causing the decline of the town into oblivion over time.
+Coke production remained strong into 1900 but demand fell steadily until 1915 when the ovens were closed for good.
+The closure caused the decline of the town, little of which is left today.

 Colorado Midland Railroad depot.
 (Photo from Dan Abbot collection used with permission.)